 There is!
 I am still alive.

 Failing the bar exam has been on my mind a lot lately, and I'm not 100% sure why.
 I know there is a fresh group of young people beginning to study as we speak.
-In July, they'll line up like chattel, freshly sharpened pencils and heads swirling with knowledge, and sit down to a terrifying two (or three) days of testing.
+In July they'll line up like cattle, freshly sharpened pencils and heads swirling with knowledge, and sit down to a terrifying two (or three) days of testing.